-The day before Black Thursday, The Washington Post headlines blared "Huge Selling Wave Creates Near-Panic as Stocks Collapse," while The Times screamed "Prices of Stocks Crash in Heavy Liquidation."
+The day before Black Thursday, Washington Post headlines blared, "Huge Selling Wave Creates Near-Panic as Stocks Collapse," while the Times screamed, "Prices of Stocks Crash in Heavy Liquidation."
 By Black Thursday, panic had set in for the worst stock market crash in history.

-The crash wiped people out.
-There were forced to sell businesses and cash in their life savings.
+The crash wiped many people out.
+They were forced to sell businesses and cash in their life savings.
 Brokers called in their loans when the stock market started falling.
 People scrambled to find enough money to pay for their margins.
 They lost faith in Wall Street.

 By July 8, 1932, the Dow was down to 41.22.
 That was an 89.2% loss from its record-high close of 381.17 on September 3, 1929.
 It was the worst bear market in terms of percentage loss in modern U.S. history.
 The largest one-day percentage gain also occurred during that time.
 On March 15, 1933, the Dow rose by 15.34%, a gain of 8.26 points, to close at 62.1.

 The Depression devastated the U.S. economy.
-Wages fell 42 percent as unemployment rose to 25 percent.
-U.S. economic growth decreased 50 percent and world trade plummeted 65 percent.
-As a result of deflation, prices fell 10 percent a year between 1929 and 1933.
+Wages fell by 42% as unemployment rose to 25%.
+U.S. economic growth decreased by 54.7%, and world trade plummeted 65%.
+As a result of deflation, prices fell by more than 10% per year between 1929 and 1933.

 - March 1929: The Dow dropped, but bankers reassured investors.

-- August 8: The Federal Reserve Bank of New York raised the discount rate to 6 percent.
+- August 8: The Federal Reserve Bank of New York raised the discount rate to 6%.

 - September 3: The Dow peaked at 381.17.
 That was a 27% increase over the prior year's peak.